 - Most (85%) of home-based businesses said that broadband was essential to their business.
 More than half

 (54%) said that they would not be in business if they did not have broadband while two in five (41%) would have to relocate if broadband was not available in their community.

 In good times and in bad, broadband is critical for community members to earn income (and extra

 income).
 But in bad times, research shows us that home-based businesses and sole proprietorships are more likely to sprout up.
-More than ever, it is critical for states and communities that want to remain competitive – and even thrive – to have broadband’s platform for innovation and competitiveness in place.
+More than ever, it is critical for states and communities that want to remain competitive – and even thrive – to have broadband as a platform for innovation and competitiveness.

 Leave a Reply